-- 1. A Workday OSH lateral transfer job announcement will be posted for each job classification from the 1st through the 14th of the month prior to the beginning of the bid block (December, March, June, September) that will include each work location, unit or treatment mall area, and available shift. - 2.
-Employees will apply via Workday selecting the appropriate lateral transfer recruitment and selecting the work location(s), work area(s) and shift(s) that they are interested in transferring to during the upcoming bid block.
-There shall be no limit to the number of positions in which an employee can express interest in a lateral transfer. - Seniority lists for each classification will be established based on the information submitted via Workday and will be provided to the hiring manager or designee prior to the start of each bid period. - 4.
+- 11. Senierity lists for each classification will be established based on the information submitted via Workday and will be provided to the hiring manager or designee prior to the start of each bid pe 11. riod. - 4.
 When a vacancy occurs, the seniority list for that particular work location, work area and shift will be pulled.
-The hiring manager or designee will complete a check with the Office of Human Resources prior to extending a lateral transfer offer to ensure that the most senior candidate is in the current classification, has had no lateral transfers within the last nine (9) months and no discipline within the last six (6) months. - 5.
-The most senior candidate will be contacted at the telephone number and e-mail address listed in the candidate's Workday application.
-A telephone message will be left for candidates who do not answer and the candidate will be given twenty-four (24) hours in which to respond before the hiring manager or designee shall move to the next senior candidate. - a.
-If the most senior candidate accepts the position, they will be removed from the bid block list.
-Once a position has been accepted, the candidate may not withdraw their acceptance. - b.
-If the most senior candidate declines the position, their name will be removed from that work area and shift only for the remainder of the bid block period and the established seniority list will be followed until the list is exhausted. - c.
-If the most senior candidate has not accepted and/or declined the position within twenty-four (24) hours of the verbal offer by the hiring manager and/or designee, the candidate's name will be removed from the list for that work location and shift and the established seniority list will be followed until the list is exhausted. - 6.
-An employee that does not respond to an offer within twenty-four (24) hours for more than three (3) consecutive offers will be removed from consideration for the remainder of the current quarter. - 7.
-Vacant positions that remain unfilled after all eligible employees are given the opportunity to transfer will be posted through the open competitive recruitment process. - 8.
-An employee who is granted a lateral transfer through the bid block process shall not be eligible to laterally transfer again for nine (9) months.
+The hiring manager or designed will complete a check with the Office of Human Resources prior to extending a lateral transfer offer to ensure that the most senior sandidate is in the current classification, has had no lateral transfers within the last nine (9) months and no discipline within the last six (6) months. - 11.\5.
+The most senior candidate will be contacted at the telephone number and a mail address listed in the candidate's Workday application.
+A telephone message will be left for candidates who do not answer and the candidate will be given twenty four (21) hours in which to respond before the hiring manager or designee shall move to the next cenier candidate. - 41. a.
+If the meet conior candidate accepts the position, they will be removed from the bid block list.
+Once a position has been accepted, the candidate may not withdraw their acceptance. - 41. b.
+If the most conier candidate declines the position, their name will be removed from that work area and shift only for the remainder of the bid block period and the established conierity list will be followed until the list is exhausted. - 11. c.
+If the most senior candidate has not accepted and/or declined the position within twenty four (24) hours of the verbal offer by the hiring manager and/or designee, the candidate's name will be removed from the liet for that work location and shift and the ostablished conierity list will be followed until the list is exhausted. - 11.
+6. An employee that does not respond to an offer within twenty-four (24) hours for more than three (3) consecutive offers will be removed from consideration for the remainder of the current quarter. - 11.
+7. Vacant positions that remain unfilled after all eligible employees are given the opportunity to transfer will be posted through the open competitive recruitment process. - 41.
+8. An employee who is granted a lateral transfer through the bid block process shall not be eligible to laterally transfer again for nine (9) months.

-9. If an employee is denied lateral transfer opportunity because of disciplinary action and the discipline is subsequently completely removed through grievance resolution, that employee shall be allowed to receive the appropriate consideration for two (2) subsequent vacancies of their choice within the current bid block period, regardless of seniority considerations as outlined in section number 4 of this Letter of Agreement.
+41. 9.
+If an employee is denied lateral transfer opportunity because of disciplinary action and the discipline is subsequently completely removed through grievance resolution, that employee shall be allowed to receive the appropriate consideration for two (2) subsequent vacancies of their choice within the current bid block period, regardless of conjective considerations as cuttined in section number 1 of this Letter of Agreement.